Understanding Financial Literacy

 Financial literacy is the ability to understand how money works — from earning it to spending it, and knowing how to make choices that will support a lifetime of financial well-being.

 Warner Pacific offers these resources to assist with money management:

 - GradReady – increase your financial literacy.

 - 7 Money Rules for Life Workshop by Mary Hunt.
-Seven easy to remember tips to help you become debt free.
-Presented live at the Warner Pacific on April 9, 2014.
+Seven easy-to-remember tips to help you become debt free.
+Presented live at Warner Pacific on April 9, 2014.